gitsome/HumanIntuitionChallenge/README.md

 ### Combined Single Hidden Layer and Two Hidden Layers (mixed)

 This neural network was built to try to take advantage of all possible rules that can be used to generate strings.
 I found this one to work the best so far.
 The inputs get sent into two different channels, one a single hidden layer with no activation function and one channel that has two hidden layers with Relu.
-The outputs from those channels are merged into one more hidden layer with no activation function.
+The outputs from those channels are merged via addition.

 ```bash
 python hidden_layers_mixed.py